 Divorce Attorney in Amherst, NY

-Weinrieb Law is based in Williamsville — in the heart of the Town of Amherst.
-When Amherst families face a divorce, custody dispute, or support matter, we are a short drive away, not a 45-minute commute downtown.
-We represent residents across Amherst, including Snyder, Eggertsville, and the neighborhoods near UB South Campus, and we appear regularly in Erie County Family Court and Erie County Supreme Court on their behalf.
+Weinrieb Law is based in Williamsville, in the heart of Amherst.
+When you face a divorce, custody dispute, or support matter, we’re a short drive away, not a downtown commute.
+We represent residents across Amherst’s neighborhoods and appear regularly in Erie County courts on their behalf.

-Amherst is one of the most sought-after communities in Western New York.
-Clients here often have complex financial situations — dual incomes, real estate, retirement accounts, business interests — and the stakes in a divorce are real.
-We bring the depth of focus to match.
+Many Amherst families have complex financial situations — dual incomes, real estate, retirement accounts, business interests.
+The stakes are real, and you need counsel with the depth and focus to match.

 Family Law Services for Amherst Residents